redhat-openstack/website/source/uncategorized/repositories.html.md

 ## Fedora

-If you are installing OpenStack on Fedora, you **do not** need to enable any additional repositories.
-The RDO OpenStack packages are included in the Fedora repositories.
+If you are installing OpenStack on Fedora 20 or later, you **do not** need to enable any additional repositories.
+The RDO OpenStack packages and all dependencies are included in the Fedora repositories.

 ## EPEL